altayaydemir/altay-dot-wtf/data/books/your-music-and-people.md

   - marketing
 ---

-Byte-size stories from Derek Sivers experience in the music industry.
+Byte-size stories from Derek Sivers' experience in the music industry.

-It has lovely guidance around finding a niche, building an audience, being resourceful, and expanding the network by developing valuable relationships with people.
+It's a great guide for finding a niche, building an audience, being resourceful, and expanding the network by developing valuable relationships with people.

 ## Creative